jakeogh/commandlock/README.md

 **Theory:**

  1. Generate unique and reproducible string from `$0 $*` (the script name and all it's arguments). `sha1sum($0 $*)` is used.
- 2. Obtain an atomic`*` lock using the filesystem.
+ 2. Obtain an atomic* lock using the filesystem.
 Exit on failure (since the same command is already running).
  3. Execute code, any attempts to execute the same command should fail.
  4. Release the lock by deleting the lockfile (this is done with a `trap`).
  5. Exit.

-`*` filesystem/kernel dependent
+`* filesystem and kernel dependent`

 **Files:**
 - `lock`: bash-specific shell script to launch a process with `commandlock`
-- `commandlock`: advisory locking code, only used by `source`
+- `commandlock`: advisory locking code, only used by sourcing, see `lock` for example
 - `commandlock-test`: test script